 - Cable & Wireless (Sure): good presence on the main islands.

-- PuraSim eSIM: connects to the best network without you needing to configure anything.
+- PuraSim eSIM: connects to the best network without you having to configure anything.

-This way, you arrive with your connectivity sorted and without depending on the luck of having chosen "the right one."
+This way, you arrive with connectivity sorted and without depending on the luck of having chosen "the good one."

 Data between islands: boats, ferries, and catamarans

-A big part of the magic of Seychelles is traveling by boat.
-The fast ferries connecting Mahé, Praslin, and La Digue cross open sea, and there the mobile signal disappears during the journey: this is normal and happens with all operators.
-You regain data as you approach each island.
+A big part of Seychelles' magic is moving by boat.
+The fast ferries connecting Mahé, Praslin, and La Digue cross open sea, and mobile signal disappears during the journey: this is normal and happens to all operators.
+You'll regain data as you approach each island.

-Therefore, if you're going on a catamaran excursion, a snorkeling tour, or the ferry between islands, prepare what you need in advance: downloaded tickets, maps, and reservations.
-As soon as you set foot on solid ground at the port, your eSIM will automatically reconnect.
+Therefore, if you're going on a catamaran excursion, a snorkeling tour, or the inter-island ferry, prepare everything you need: downloaded tickets, maps, and reservations.
+As soon as you step ashore at the port, your eSIM will automatically reconnect.

 For trips with a lot of sea travel, having a good buffer of GB and offline maps is the best strategy.
-We also explain this in our guide to saving data abroad.
+We also cover this in our guide with tips for saving data with your travel eSIM.

 How many GB you need for your trip

-It depends on your usage.
-For a week in Seychelles with maps, WhatsApp, social media, and a few video calls, most people will be comfortable with 3-5 GB, especially if the hotel has Wi-Fi.
-If you work remotely, upload a lot of videos, or stream, aim higher.
+It depends on your pace.
+For a week in Seychelles with maps, WhatsApp, social media, and some video calls, most people are comfortable with 3-5 GB, especially if the hotel has Wi-Fi.
+If you work remotely, upload many videos, or stream, aim higher.

 | Travel Profile | Days | Recommended Data |